cbdp/100-days-of-code/log.md

 **Today's Progress**: Continued expressJS lessons.

 **Notes**: Finished my small api in the Codecademy/Express JS/quote-api-starting folder.
 It works!
 Next up tomorrow is an introduction to middleware functions in expressJS, which means I'll be refactoring and/or cleaning up some spaghetti DRY-violating code...
 Sounds useful, if a little dull :)

+### Day 79: June 27, 2020
+#### 88 minutes
+##### Codecademy Introduction to Express.js

+**Today's Progress**: Continued expressJS lessons.

+**Notes**: Nearly died from boredom and heatexhaustion while coding today.
+Learning about middleware functions in express, which just seems like anoter word for functional programming.

+**Notes part two**: I seriously fell asleep writing the above sentence after just an hour with the codecademy expressJS stuff.
+It is unbearably boring with constant "learn A, now forget A, B is much better!
+Remeber A?
+It's better than B now, if it wasn't for C, so delete everything and write D"-refactoring and it's wrinkling my brain.
+I'm seriously considering dropping this course and taking the API one on freecodecamp instead.
+Maybe a third option?
+It's not an uninteresting subject, but the constant introductions of ABC when D is best practice is maddening.

+### Day 80: June 28, 2020
+#### 60 minutes
+##### Codecademy Basic JS

+**Today's Progress**: Reaffirming some basic JS.

+**Notes**: The express course continued to annoy me, so I've put it on pause.
+I read the lesson plan for freecodecamps express module and it seems better setup, so I'll probably go with that sometime in the future.
+But for now, I'm getting back to some JS basics to reaffirm what I've already learned.
+In fact, I went back to brush up on objects, specifically the notation:

+- Objects store collections of key-value pairs.
+- Each key-value pair is a property—when a property is a function it is known as a method.
+- An object literal is composed of comma-separated key-value pairs surrounded by curly braces.
+- You can access, add or edit a property within an object by using dot notation or bracket notation.
+- We can add methods to our object literals using key-value syntax with anonymous function expressions as values or by using the new ES6 method syntax.
+- We can navigate complex, nested objects by chaining operators.
+- Objects are mutable—we can change their properties even when they’re declared with const.
+- Objects are passed by reference— when we make changes to an object passed into a function, those changes are permanent.
+- We can iterate through objects using the For...in syntax.

+I'll continue with more objects and maybe some object projects tomorrow.
+Javascript is fun again :)

+### Day 81: June 29, 2020
+#### 60 minutes
+##### Codecademy Basic JS

+**Today's Progress**: Reaffirming some basic JS.

+**Notes**: From the advanced objects lessons:
+- The object that a method belongs to is called the calling object.
+- The this keyword refers the calling object and can be used to access properties of the calling object.
+- Methods do not automatically have access to other internal properties of the calling object.
+- The value of this depends on where the this is being accessed from.
+- We cannot use arrow functions as methods if we want to access other internal properties.
+- JavaScript objects do not have built-in privacy, rather there are conventions to follow to notify other developers about the intent of the code.
+- The usage of an underscore before a property name means that the original developer did not intend for that property to be directly changed.
+- Setters and getter methods allow for more detailed ways of accessing and assigning properties.
+- Factory functions allow us to create object instances quickly and repeatedly.
+- There are different ways to use object destructuring: one way is the property value shorthand and another is destructured assignment.

+Continuing to build a small meal maker object thingy tomorrow.

+### Day 82: June 30, 2020
+#### 55 minutes
+##### Codecademy Basic JS

+**Today's Progress**: Reaffirming some basic JS.

+**Notes**: Finished my meal maker obejcts project.
+Considering doing a small terminal/node game project tomorrow.

+### Day 83: July 1, 2020
+#### 60 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Started PhaserJS lessons.

+**Notes**: I found that building small games was really enjoyable with the chore-door project I did in the Build JavaScript Webpages, so I'll look into PhaserJS.

+### Day 84: July 2, 2020
+#### 65 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Continued PhaserJS lessons.

+**Notes**: Enjoying these lessons so far.
+Here's a review of what I learned in the first module:
+Think about games that you’ve played and try to imagine how they break down into the following steps:

+- Loading in assets (all the sounds and images for your game: 3D models and textures would also be assets here although that isn’t something we’re going to be handling in Phaser).
+- Setting up a scene by creating all of the interactive game objects.
+- Adding event listeners and handlers to those game objects.
+- Updating the scene each frame, detecting if buttons are pressed and triggering events based on those button presses.

+See learning.js and basics.js in Codecademy/Phaser JS for more details and the code from the first module.